How to get your Next.js site indexed in 2025?

 1. Create an XML sitemap

-The first step is to create an XML sitemap.
-An XML sitemap is a file that contains a list of all the pages on your site in a specific format that search engines understand.
-It’s used by search engines to find and index your pages automatically.
+The first step is creating an XML sitemap.
+An XML sitemap is a file that lays out all the pages on your site in a format that is easily understandable by the search engines.

 There are a couple of ways you can generate a sitemap for your Next.js site.
 If you are using their new app directory, then you can simply add a `sitemap.(js|ts) file: